-Primarily working within the arts and culture and social/media justice sectors, Yancey Consulting provides strategic and tactical solutions to nonprofit organizations and philanthropic entities in areas of program development, board development, strategic planning, revenue generation, capacity assessments, marketing & communications, and evaluation/metrics.
+Primarily working within the arts and culture and social/media justice sectors, Yancey Consulting provides strategic and tactical solutions to nonprofit organizations and philanthropic entities in areas of program development, board development, strategic planning and implementation, revenue generation, capacity assessments, marketing & communications, and evaluation/metrics.

 In 2009, Lisa Yancey made the decision to focus Yancey Consulting's work and strategic thought partnership on organizations or projects that directly impact historically disinvested, under-served, unserved or otherwise marginalized communities.
 In this sense, we seek impacts that yield conditions of financial thrivability, leadership development, equity or the amplification of diverse voices or stories.
 Even if the work’s focus is in the near-term, we assess projects for their generational impacts (20-25 years from now), seeking to disrupt patterns that either sustain or are complicit to inequities that challenge any person or group's ability to exist as their full selves.